 Charles: “Oh.
 Well, let’s see. (unwraps the star) That is very pretty, Carrie.
 Want to put it on the tree?
 Come on.
 Up we go.
 There.”

 We end with ‘Silent Night’ as Charles holds Carrie up to place the star on the tree.

 All the players and crew join the chorus in singing the carol.
 Kids are clapping and crying at the same time.
 The curtain comes down.
 The clapping gives us a curtain call.
 We send ‘Gator and Noah out.
-They bowed as Bunny, and then pulled off their costume.
-They take real bows, with big grins at the resounding cheers.
+They bow as Bunny, then pull off their costume, take real bows, with big grins at the resounding cheers.
 We all join them on stage.

 Heck, this is just the dress rehearsal.

 Mrs. McCarthy is besieged by the elementary school teachers, congratulating her on getting teenagers to do a real Christmas play and to make it so much fun.

 “It’s your kids that made it fun.
 They are part of the performance, too,” she reminds them.
 “Good luck getting them to settle down back in class.”